Meet Breast Cancer Now’s senior leadership team

 Director of Communications and Influencing - Fiona Hazell

 Fiona brings over 20 years of marketing, communications and campaigning experience from the corporate and charity sectors, working for KPMG, Camelot and the BBC, before joining the charity sector in 2002.
 Fiona worked for Breakthrough Breast Cancer and Breast Cancer Campaign, before helping lead the merger in 2015 to form Breast Cancer Now.
-Fiona will lead the Communications, Influencing Directorate to deliver the charity’s critical communications and influencing work to ensure the new charity and the voices of all those affected by breast cancer are kept firmly on the agenda.
-Fiona’s role will incorporate policy, evidence and influencing; brand, marketing communications; Press and PR, Celebrity and Digital.
+Fiona leads the Communications and Influencing Directorate to deliver the charity’s critical communications and influencing work to ensure the new charity and the voices of all those affected by breast cancer are kept firmly on the agenda.
+Fiona’s role incorporates policy, evidence and influencing; brand, marketing communications; Press and PR, Celebrity and Digital.

 Director of Research – Dr Simon Vincent